subathanikaikumaran/payable-ipg-sdk/README.md

 ### PAYable IPG SDK

-Payable IPG SDK helps to integrate the payment gateway of your website.
+PAYable IPG SDK helps to integrate the payment gateway of your website.

 <hr>

-### Version V1.0.2.1
+### Version V2.0.1.3

 #### The Payable Payment Gateway Integration